anbotero/tikli/README.md

 it also uses HTML, CSS and JavaScript, through Slim, Sass (SCSS) and Coffee-Script respectively.

+From these, I would say that Slim and Coffee-Script really stand out.
+How they manage to really simplify the flow, the developing process, is totally out of this world.
+Their syntax makes me feel at home.

 Oh, but these would be nothing were not for Sinatra, a great little
 <acronym title="Domain Specific Language">DSL</acronym> that makes rapid
 prototyping a breeze.

-From these, I would say that Slim and Coffee-Script really stand out.
-How they manage to really simplify the flow, the developing process, is totally out of this world.

 So?
 ---